ISE-FIZKarlsruhe/Analyzing-WikiData/README.md

 --------------------------------------
-> Further explanation of the other files will be provided soon.
+> Further explanation of the other files will be provided soon...